Qazzquimby/Lancer-Resources/README.md

 Corp: HA - Harisson Armory

-Source: No Room for a Wallflower
+Source: [No Room for a Wallflower](https://massif-press.itch.io/no-room-for-a-wallflower-act-1), by Massif Press

-Author: Massif Press

 - Tokugawa Variant